aemkei/jsfuck/README.md

 ```

 ### Increment Numbers

-using the Array wrapping trick
+Using the array wrapping trick mentioned above:

 ```
 ++[ 0  ][  0  ] // 1